mkner/basic-pid/docs/install.rst

 The main python package download site is: `here <https://pypi.org/project/basic-pid/>`_

+BasicPID (as of version 0.2.6) has been decoupled from the requirement of installing **robo-base** and can be used as a standalone module.

-Note that the install requires **robo-base** to be installed first.
+Previous versions required **robo-base** to be installed first.
 This is usually flagged as a dependency when installing using **pip**.
 If not then manually install.

 .. code-block:: console